Jul 29, 2019 | Guest Experience | Reading Time: 4 minutes

 Being online is not enough.
 It’s basic.
 It doesn’t give you any relevant competitive advantages.
 But to have an online chat will.

 Chats, human or bot, gives the user the experience they expect, providing interaction with them.
-They help users to find what they are looking for, increasing the chances of booking and of returning.
+They help users to find what they are looking for, increasing the chances of booking and returning.

 The truth is that nowadays we type more than we talk.
 The interaction between companies and consumers are more and more through written messages.
 Messaging apps also created an expectation of fast responses, which made it even harder for hotels.